 The An optimisation tool shed lights on the most common issues hindering the loading speed of a fast website as follows:

-2. Apps, widgets, plugins that can affect how fast your pages load and other third-party tools can hinder the site’s speed.
+- Apps, widgets, plugins, and other third-party tools can affect how fast your pages load, hindering the site’s speed.

 Tools To Measure Page Speed